consumer dispute arbitration in Los Altos, California 94024

 1. Review Contractual Agreements: Confirm whether the purchase or service agreement includes an arbitration clause.

-2. Identify the Appropriate Arbitration Organization: Choose a recognized body such as AAA or local arbitration services.
+2. Identify the Appropriate Arbitration Organization: Choose a recognized body including local businesses.

 3. Gather Documentation: Collect all pertinent records, receipts, contracts, and correspondence related to the dispute.